khadijaAnsari-846/Actionable-Meeting-Notes-Extractor/README.md

-# CRM Intelligence Pipeline 🎯
+#  Actionable Meeting Notes Extractor  Pipeline 🎯

 An intelligent pipeline that transcribes, analyzes, and extracts insights from meetings/ calls and meetings using AI agents.